U.S. Military Regs on Bicycle Helmets

 Here is the 2011 Marine Corps version29 Nov 2011

 9. Bicycle and Personal Transportation Safety Requirements.
 Bicycle and personal transportation safety which includes any type of motor assisted personal mover such as segways (excluding motorized wheelchairs or devises being used by handicap individuals) shall have local written policy.
 The policy shall be defined at the installation level and emphasized to all activities as an important part of the DRIVESAFE Program.
 Policy shall ensure the mandatory use of approved bicycle helmets and other PPE approved by American National Standards Institute or Snell by all personnel who ride bicycles or operate personal movers on Marine Corps installations.

 10. Requirements for Skaters.
 Installation commanders should establish specific skating areas for recreational roller skating, skateboarding and inline skating.
 Approved helmets are required for all skaters.
 PPE such as elbow pads, kneepads and wrist guards are strongly recommended.
 A retroreflective belt or clothing is required when skating on or within three (3) feet of any roadway, street, or parking lot.

 Here is the 2019 Air Force versionAIR FORCE INSTRUCTION 91-207

 THE US AIR FORCE TRAFFIC SAFETY PROGRAM

-3.7.4.
-All persons who ride a bicycle, tricycle or other human powered vehicle, including motorized bicycles, on an AF installation roadway, to include flight lines will:
+3.7.3.
+All persons who ride a bicycle, tricycle or other human powered vehicle, including motorized bicycles, on an AF installation roadway, to include flightlines will:

-126.96.36.199.
-Wear a properly fastened, approved (e.g., Consumer Product Safety Commission, ANSI, Snell Memorial Foundation or host-nation equivalent) bicycle helmet.
-(T-2) MAJCOMs will be the approving official on what qualifies as host-nation equivalent.
-(T-2)
+184.108.40.206.
+Wear a properly fastened, approved (e.g., Consumer Product Safety Commission, American National Standards Institute, Snell Memorial Foundation or host nation equivalent) bicycle helmet.
+(T-2).
+MAJCOMs will be the approving official on what qualifies as host nation equivalent.
+(T-2).